gxworks/dibdib/docs/apps/dib2calc.md

 Usage:

 - Currently, the 'long click' does not work.
+- A SWIPE does not work.
+Use the blue keys on the 4 sides instead (SCROLL).
 - ESC (see figure) resets the view, a long click will exit (not yet).
 - The main view is an overlay of keyboard buttons (blue and green) and the displayed lines of the calculator's stack (black): '12' is the value of the